Updated 4/7/25

 - In a large bowl, beat the eggs, oil, and sugar.
 Stir in vanilla.
 Combine flour, cocoa, coffee, and salt; gradually add to egg mixture.
 Stir in walnuts.

 - Pour into a greased 9 x 13 baking pan.
-Bake at 350°F for 30 minutes or until the brownies toothpick test is done.
-Cool completely.
+Bake for about 30 minutes or until a toothpick inserted into the center of the brownies comes out with just a few moist crumbs.
+Cool brownies completely on a wire baking rack.

 Filling

-- In a large bowl, cream butter and sugars until light and fluffy.
+- In a large bowl, using a hand mixer, cream butter and sugars until light and fluffy, about 2 minutes.
 Beat in milk and vanilla.
-Gradually beat in flour.
-Stir in mini chocolate chips.
+Gradually beat in cooled flour.
+Fold in mini chocolate chips.

-- Spread over brownies (works best to just press out with clean hands.); chill until firm.
+- Spread filling over brownies (works best to just press out with clean hands.); chill until firm.

 Glaze